-Our Workplace and Survivor Outreach Clinic
+Our Victim Outreach Clinic

 I’ve also heard from family members, and bystanders who wish they’d done more to help a colleague when it was needed.
+It’s been a pretty full inbox over several years.
 You might say I was working with the #MeToo movement before it even knew it was the #MeToo movement.

 These combined experiences, and the narrative they have built, have become an invaluable learning tool we are happy to share.

-Our consultations are initiated by email, which can later migrate to telephone- or Skype-based interactions.
+Our consultations are initiated by email, which can later migrate to telephone or Skype-based interactions.
 Be sure in your initiating email to give as much detail as possible.
 Everything you send will be kept strictly confidential and will never be used without your express written consent.

 — Kathleen Finlay, Founder